nicky-nym/nicky-nym.github.io/index.md

 * about **2.5 billion additional people** will live in cities (vs. 2019), with 90% of the uptake in Asia and Africa[^growth]
 * about **200 million climate migrants** will settle in new locations.
 (Forecasts vary from 25 million to 1 billion.)[^migrants]
 * the population of Africa is expected to double from 1.3 billion today to over **2.5 billion** [^forbes]
+* in India alone, 400 million people will migrate to cities[^sharma]

 Half of the urban area that will be needed by 2050 hasn't been built yet.[^growth]